Safety in Peru

 A focus is on large cities, public transport, bus terminals, shopping streets, and markets.
 There is also an increased risk in peripheral areas and at night, even in well-known tourist districts of individual cities.

-- City centers in the evening, busy squares, markets, and entertainment areas
+- City centers in the evening, busy squares, markets, and nightlife areas

 - Bus terminals, transfers, queues, and crowds